Nehonix-Team/ret-compiler/README.md

 **TypeScript Schema Validation with Interface-Like Syntax**

 A modern TypeScript validation library designed around familiar interface syntax and powerful conditional validation.
 Experience schema validation that feels natural to TypeScript developers while unlocking advanced runtime validation capabilities.

+> **Formerly Fortify Schema** - Originally developed at [github.com/Nehonix-Team/fortify-schema](https://github.com/Nehonix-Team/fortify-schema)

+⚠️ **Migration Notice**: The `fortify-schema` package will be deprecated in favor of `reliant-type`.
+While `fortify-schema` will continue to receive critical security updates, new features and improvements will only be available in `reliant-type`.
+We recommend migrating to `reliant-type` for the best experience and ongoing support.

 ## 🆕 What's New